Great Divergence: Terminology and definition

 The term "Great Divergence" was coined by Samuel P. Huntington in 1996 and used by Kenneth Pomeranz in his book The Great Divergence: China, Europe, and the Making of the Modern World Economy (2000).
 The same phenomenon was discussed by Eric Jones, whose 1981 book The European Miracle: Environments, Economies and Geopolitics in the History of Europe and Asia popularized the alternative term "European Miracle".
 Broadly, both terms signify a socioeconomic shift in which European countries advanced ahead of others during the modern period.

+According to the Maddison Project, GDP per capita was higher in Western Europe as early as 1400.

 The timing of the Great Divergence is in dispute among historians.
 The traditional dating is as early as the 16th (or even 15th) century, with scholars arguing that Europe had been on a trajectory of higher growth since that date.
+According to Stephen Broadberry and Runzhuo Zhai, the divergence began around 1700.
 Pomeranz and others of the California school argue that the period of most rapid divergence was during the 19th century.
 Citing nutrition data and chronic European trade deficits as evidence, these scholars argue that before that date the most developed parts of Asia, in terms of grain wage, had comparable economic development to Europe, especially Qing China in the Yangtze Delta and South Asia in the Bengal Subah.
 Economic historian Prasannan Parthasarathi argued that wages in parts of South India, particularly Mysore, could have been on par with Britain, but noted his research on the matter was not conclusive.

-Some argue that the cultural factors behind the divergence can be traced to earlier periods and institutions such as the Renaissance and the Chinese imperial examination system.
-Broadberry asserts that in terms of silver wages even the richest areas of Asia were behind Western Europe as early as the 16th century.
+Some argue that the cultural factors behind the divergence can be traced to the Middle Ages — when foundational institutional and psychological differences began to emerge — or to the Renaissance and the Chinese imperial examination system.
+Broadberry asserts that in terms of silver wages, even the most advanced pre-industrial regions of Asia were trailing Western Europe as early as the 16th century.
 He cites statistics comparing England to the Yangzi Delta (the most developed part of China by a good margin) showing that by 1600 the former had three times the latter's average wages when measured in silver, 15% greater wages when measured in wheat equivalent (the latter being used to approximate buying power for basic subsistence goods and the former to approximate buying power for craft goods, especially traded ones), and higher urbanization.
 England's silver wages were also five times higher than those of India in the late 16th century.
 Grain wages started to diverge more sharply from the early 18th century, with English wages being two and a half times higher than India or China's in wheat equivalent while remaining about five times higher in silver at that time.
 However, this disparity only applied to Western Europe; Broadberry states that silver wages in Central and Eastern Europe did not surpass advanced parts of Asia until 1800.